 - Be sure tractor is on level surface.

 - Oil will drain more freely when warm.

 - Catch oil in a suitable container.

 - Remove oil fill cap/dipstick.
 Be careful not to allow dirt to enter the engine when changing oil.

 - Remove yellow cap from end of drain valve and install the drain tube onto the fitting.

-- Unlock drain valve by pushing inward and turning counterclockwise. - To open, pull out on the drain valve. - After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
+- Unlock drain valve by pushing inward and turning counterclockwise.

+- To open, pull out on the drain valve.

+- After oil has drained completely, close and lock the drain valve by pushing inward and turning clockwise until the pin is in the locked position as shown. - Remove the drain tube and replace the cap onto to the bottom fitting of the drain valve. - Refill engine with oil through oil fill dipstick tube.
 Pour slowly.
 Do not overfill.
 For approximate capacity see "PRODUCT SPECIFICATIONS" section of this manual. - Use gauge on oil fill cap/dipstick for checking level.
-For accurate reading, insert dipstick into the tube and push down firmly into place before removing.
-Keep oil up to, but not over, the "FULL" line on dipstick.
-Push dipstick down firmly into the tube when finished.
+Be sure dipstick cap is tightened securely for accurate reading.
+Keep oil at "FULL" line on dipstick.
+Tighten cap onto the tube securely when finished.